Retrospective on Pokémon: The Main Series Games

 As the series advanced, it moved onto the Nintendo 3DS in 2013 with X and Y. Along with moving to the new system, the sixth generation also moved the series to 3D graphics, ditching the standard 2D sprites from the past.
 While the 3DS made a name for itself by providing stereoscopic 3D, these games only used the functionality for single battles, cutscenes, certain areas, and other special circumstances.

 Since the 3DS maintained the second screen that the DS introduced, players could feed and pet their pokémon using the Pokémon-Amie.
+These entries and the Omega Ruby and Alpha Sapphire entries later in the generation introduced a spectacular temporary evolution available to certain pokémon, mega evolution.
 The series also introduced sky battles between flying creatures, or those who knew abilities like levitate.
 Finally, the game introduced a new type of battle, the horde encounters, where they battled up to five wild pokémon in one battle.

 While this generation introduced seventy-two new pokémon, which raised the total to 721, it also made a huge change in the types.
-Previously, dragon pokémon had no type they were weak against aside from ice.
-However, X and Y introduced the fairy type who could take on the dragons.
+Previously, dragon pokémon were only weak to ice and dragon itself, with many resistances to help brush off attacks.
+However, X and Y introduced the fairy type in order to help mellow the uncontested dragon type.
 To accomplish this, several normal-type creatures became fairies.

 As trainers prepared to set out into the Kalos region, they meet up with Professor Sycamore along with four other kids: their rival, Shauna, Trevor, and Tierno.
 Then, they picked from one of three new starter pokémon: Chespin, Fennekin, or Froakie.
-As they traveled the region to challenge eight gym leaders, they battle and defeat the evil aspirations of Team Flare, who want to annihilate humanity.
-They also learn about the new fairy type and mega evolutions.
+As they traveled the region to challenge eight gym leaders, they battle and defeat the evil aspirations of Team Flare, who aim to wipe out all life on Earth or grant immortality to all beings, depending on the version.

 Generation 7: Pokémon Sun and Moon